Econometric Models to Evaluate Environmental and Spatial Effects of Long-Lasting Policies

 Methodology Overview

 This proposal presents an econometric methodology to study the interaction between policy and the spatial distribution of economic activity.
-The proposal includes a collection of large-scale spatial data that combines individual choices with aggregate outcomes and proposes a methodology that connects partial equilibrium evaluation of policy with spatial general equilibrium models.
+The proposal includes a collection of large-scale spatial data that combine individual choices with aggregate outcomes and proposes a methodology that connects partial equilibrium evaluation of policy with spatial general equilibrium models.

 Project Illustrations